Ridley sea turtle

 Kemp's ridley sea turtles are currently on the New York and United States lists of endangered species.

 Anatomy

 Adult ridley sea turtles grow to a length of 51–71 cm, and weight of 36–50 kg.
 They feed on crabs, fish, cephalopods, clams, and some marine vegetation.

 Etymology and taxonomic history

 The origin of "ridley" is a subject of speculation.
 Prior to being known as ridleys, French naturalist Bernard Germain de Lacépède referred to the Lepidochelys species as "bastard turtles."
-Renowned sea turtle conservationist Archie Carr claimed that "ridley" was a common Floridan term, quite possibly, a dialectic corruption of "riddle."
+Renowned sea turtle conservationist Archie Carr claimed that "ridley" was a common Floridan term, quite possibly, a dialectal corruption of "riddle."